Resident Fellows Program

 Our Resident Fellows program is structured to allow writers time to pursue their own work while getting to know our unique island community in the forested coastal mountains of Southeast Alaska.
 Because the Institute’s central interest is the nature of vital communities, we select residents who share that interest and will enjoy engaging with Sitkans during their stay.
 In return, we believe that the gift of Sitka’s spectacular landscape and the congenial character of the community are likely, in inestimable ways, to inform the residents’ work.
 Sitkans, in turn, enjoy the opportunities to meet and get acquainted with Institute residents, and have come to anticipate with interest and pleasure the time these people spend in our community—a reciprocal relationship that benefits all involved.

 For our 2013-14 cycle of residencies we are inviting applications from writers who are interested in pursuing a collaborative project with another person—another writer or someone from a different discipline.
 The collaborators will come to Sitka for a month and be provided accommodations (including a kitchen) and a stipend for groceries.
 Community activities will be an integral part of each residency and may include public readings/performances, workshops visits to school classes, an extended radio interview, and a community discussion on the collaborative project.
-Details about the new round of residencies, including appllication forms, are now available (Adobe pdf files).
+Application forms for this residency are now available (Adobe pdf files).
 Feel free to contact us with questions.

 “A gift of uninterrupted working time is immeasurably valuable to any creative endeavor.
 There are three ways, however, in which the Island Institute’s gift differs from other residency programs—